 Kara's research cuts across the disciplines of Education and Law focusing on how concepts of liminality and transformative education can provide educator-researchers with a better insight into the experiences of part time, adult learners.
 Future research directions will be to consider how digital pedagogies and hybrid spaces can be further utilised in the development of professional legal skills as well as further exploring professional identity and a sense of belonging amongst online law students.
 Kara’s work utilises online research methods to support empirical qualitative enquiry.

 Kara's teaching areas include:

-Kara works with a team of european legal academics on the on the European Distance Education in Law Network - group of four European distance and open universities (Open University of the Netherlands, Open University of the UK, Universidad Nacional de Educación a Distancia-UNED from Spain and the FernUniversität in Hagen) collaborating on projects for the internationalisation of legal education through student-centred blended-learning projects and activities on all levels of the Bologna structure.
-The impact of this work has been the joint development and implementation of: an online course on empirical legal research supported by a hybrid intensive study programme for PhD students that offers training in legal research skills and a staff DAAD-IVAC EDELNet+ PhD Training Programme in Research Methods and Skills.
+Kara works with a team of European legal academics on the on the European Distance Education in Law Network - a group of four European distance and open universities collaborating on projects for the internationalisation of legal education through student-centred blended-learning projects.
+The impact of this work has been the joint development and implementation of: an online course in empirical legal research supported by a hybrid intensive study programme for PhD students that offers training in legal research skills and a staff DAAD-IVAC EDELNet+ PhD Training Programme in Research Methods and Skills.

 Beginning, becoming and belonging: using liminal spaces to explore how part-time adult learners negotiate emergent identities when embarking on undergraduate online study (2022-07)

 Widening Participation and Lifelong Learning, 24(2) (pp. 7-29)